kiwiirc/plugin-conference/README.md

-KiwiIRC - Jitsi Meet Plugin
+# KiwiIRC - Jitsi Meet Plugin

-This is to announce the completion of the first draft of a new conferencing plugin for KiwiIRC.
 This plugin integrates the Jitsi Meet software into KiwiIRC.

 Features -